epklein/epklein.github.io/_posts/2022Q3/2022-07-06-stewardship-delegation.md

 > - **Accountability**: Set up the standards of performance that will be used in evaluating the results and the specific times when reporting and evaluation will take place.
 > - **Consequences**: Specify what will happen, both good and bad, as a result of the evaluation.

-Food for thought: I don't usually use this process by the book in my daily work, but I like to reflect on those five areas when delegating a project or activity to an engineer.
+I don't usually use this process by the book in my daily work, but I like to reflect on those five areas when delegating a project or activity to an engineer.